 © All Rights Reserved snchall

 Occupying the northern third of the island of Great Britain, Scotland (Gaelic: Alba) is one of the four nations that make up the United Kingdom (the other three are England, Wales and Northern Ireland).
 The official language of Scotland is English, although Gaelic and the Scots dialect are also spoken.
 Scotland's history is as rich and colourful as its people.
+But Scotland is especially famous for its amazing landscapes of the Highlands and Islands in the central and western parts.
+Combine this with some spectactular castles, and it's not difficult to see why this part of the UK is one of the more appealing areas.

 Repeated glaciations, which covered the entire land-mass of modern Scotland, destroyed any traces of human habitation that may have existed before the Mesolithic period.
 It is believed that the first post-glacial groups of hunter-gatherers arrived in Scotland around 12,800 years ago, as the ice sheet retreated after the last glaciation.
 Groups of settlers began building the first known permanent houses on Scottish soil around 9,500 years ago, and the first villages around 6,000 years ago.
 The well-preserved village of Skara Brae on the mainland of Orkney dates from this period.
 The written protohistory of Scotland began with the arrival of the Roman Empire in southern and central Great Britain.
 The Romans occupied what is now England and Wales, administering it as a province called Britannia.
 Roman invasions and occupations of southern Scotland were a series of brief interludes.
 The Romans erected Hadrian's Wall to control tribes on both sides of the wall.